 A home education programme for a child with an EHCP should be designed to enable the child to progress towards the outcomes set out in the EHCP.
-These outcomes will be set and reviewed regularly in a network meeting involving parents, professionals and the home educated child/young person.
+These outcomes will be set in an Annual Review meeting involving parents, professionals and the home educated child/young person.

-If your child is already enrolled at a school, you must give written notification to the Headteacher and governors of the school, stating that you intend to provide home education for your child.
-Please do not hesitate to discuss your decision beforehand if it would be helpful, either with school or with the Elective Home Education representative.
+If your child is already enrolled at a school, you must give written notification to the Headteacher of the school, stating that you intend to provide home education for your child.
+Please do not hesitate to discuss your decision beforehand if it would be helpful, either with school staff, the school EWO, or with the local authority Elective Home Education lead.

-School will notify the Education Welfare Service that you are planning to home educate your child.
-A member of school staff or the Elective Home Education representative will then contact you in order to arrange a TAC (Team Around the Child) meeting.
+Your child’s school will notify the Education Welfare Service that you are planning to home educate your child.
+A member of school staff will then contact you to arrange an Elective Home Education (EHE) meeting in school.
 The meeting is for the purpose of sharing information and ensuring the best possible outcomes for your child.